 Call for Industry Sessions and Industry Demonstrations

 IEEE Consumer Communications and Networking Conference (CCNC), sponsored by the IEEE Communications Society, is a major annual international conference.
 Taking advantage of its co-location with International CES (the world’s largest tradeshow on consumer technology), CCNC is organized with the objective of bringing together researchers, developers, and practitioners from academia and industry working in all areas of consumer technologies.
-The industry-oriented part of the program will be organized on Saturday 9 January and Sunday 10 January, and will consist of a coherent set of tutorials, demonstrations, and industry sessions.
+The industry-oriented part of the program will be organized during the conference, and will consist of a coherent set of tutorials, demonstrations, and industry sessions.